How we test mattresses

 Almost all free-to-access websites review mattresses using an individual tester and generate scores based on that individual’s preferences.
 Free sites also typically get mattresses free of charge directly from manufacturers or their PR representatives.

 As well as using multiple testers in a lab-based scenario, the Which? overall test score is calculated purely on the measurements and ratings supplied by the lab, meaning there is no room for unconscious bias when giving an overall rating.
-We also buy every single mattress we test, and do not accept free samples for any of our full lab tests, so you can have complete confidence in our recommendations.
+We also buy every double mattress we test, and do not accept free samples for any of our full lab tests, so you can have complete confidence in our recommendations.

 What are Which?
 Best Buys and Don’t Buys?

 The double mattresses that impress the most in our lab tests become Best Buys.
 As of November 2019, any mattress that scores 73% or above is a Best Buy and comes with a solid overall recommendation, although you should still read our reviews to check for any factors that might impact your buying decision.